FreedomBen/breakout71/Readme.md

 # bugs

-- having Hot Start and Single puck hit streak perks in a run resets combo from start [29014379]
-- The ball goes through Sturdy bricks sometimes, but it does not break nor bounce back after hitting them (and indeed this does not cause a miss).
-In the video you can clearly witness it several time, and it becomes especially apparent towards the end.
-I guess this is somehow related to Color Piercing or Piercing (or both).
 - Easy Cleanup activates twice if the latest Respawn happens before all the coins have been caught or fallen off screen.
 As you can see, I had Lv 1 on both the perks: the ball hit the second to last brick, the last